michael-jeulinl/Simple-Hybesis-Algorithms-Logger/README.md

 - **MergeInplace:** Functor that proceeds a in place merge of two sequences of elements.
 - **MergeSort:** John von Neumann in 1945: Proceed merge-sort on the elements whether using an in-place strategy or using a buffer.
 - **MergeWithBuffer:** Functor that proceeds a merge of two sequences of elements using a buffer to improve time computation.
-- **Quick Sort - Partition-Exchange Sort:** Proceed an in-place quick-sort on the elements.
 - **Raddix Sort - LSD:** Proceed the Least Significant Digit Raddix sort, a non-comparative integer sorting algorithm.